- A Brief Intro To C++ & Its History

 What happens when there isn't enough space for the allocation of memory?

 The new keyword in C++ will throw an exception of type std::bad_alloc when there is insufficient memory available for dynamic memory allocation.
-The program segment won't receive a valid pointer to the requested memory block and as a result, the block of memory fails allocation, as indicated by this signal.
-In this case, the program should be terminated or the user should see an error message if developers notice this exception and handle the failure event appropriately.
+The program segment won't receive a valid pointer to the requested memory block, and as a result, the block of memory fails to allocate, as indicated by this signal.
+In this case, the program should be terminated, or the user should see an error message if developers notice this exception and handle the failure event appropriately.

 You might also be interested in reading- Strings In C++ | Functions, How To Convert & More (With Examples)

-For this, we use the delete operator and de-allocate the block of memory, that was dynamically allotted with the use of the new operator.
-In view of that, a programmer must de-allocate a block of memory, as soon as it is not required within the program or code or it will lead to memory leaks.
-So, we require to use the delete operator to avoid memory leaks.
+For this, we use the delete operator and deallocate the block of memory that was dynamically allocated with the use of the new operator.
+In view of that, a programmer must de-allocate a block of memory as soon as it is no longer required within the program or code, or it will lead to memory leaks.
+So, we need to use the delete operator to avoid memory leaks.

 delete pointer_variable;